grafana/grafana/docs/sources/installation/configuration.md

 Address used when sending out emails, defaults to `admin@grafana.localhost`

 ### from_name
-Name to be used when sending out emails, defaults to `Grafana Admin`
+Name to be used when sending out emails, defaults to `Grafana`

 ## [log]